HunterBaoTran/Data-Analytics-Project/README.md

 (https://iranprimer.usip.org/resource/timeline-us-sanctions)

 ## Key Observations
-**Period of Inactivity:** In March, coinciding with a phase of intensified sanctions, there was a noticeable lull in the launch of Iranian UAVs.
+**Period of Inactivity:** In March, coinciding with a phase of intensified sanctions, there was a slight lull in the launch of Iranian UAVs.
 This period of inactivity might suggest an immediate impact of the sanctions on Iran’s operational capabilities or a strategic pause in response to international pressure.

 **Subsequent Increase in UAV Usage:** Interestingly, only a month after this hiatus, there was a rapid increase in the deployment of Iranian Kamikaze drones.
 This surge could indicate Iran's adaptation to the sanctions, possibly through accelerated domestic development or alternative procurement strategies.